Graphs with convex balls: Preliminaries

 \subsection{The characterization of graphs with convex balls from \cite{SoCh} and \cite{FaJa}}

-We recall the known structaral characterization of CB-graphs:
+We recall the known structural characterization of CB-graphs:

-\begin{theorem}{\cite{SoCh,FaJa}} For a graph $G=(V,E)$ the following conditions are equivalent: \begin{itemize} \item[(i)] $G$ has convex balls; \item[(ii)] $G$ has $3$-convex balls; \item[(iii)] any isometric cycle of $G$ has length 3 or 5 and for any two vertices $u,v$ of $G$ the neighbors of $u$ in $I(u,v)$ form a clique. \end{itemize} \end{theorem}
+\begin{theorem}[\cite{SoCh,FaJa}] For a graph $G=(V,E)$ the following conditions are equivalent: \begin{itemize} \item[(i)] $G$ has convex balls; \item[(ii)] $G$ has $3$-convex balls; \item[(iii)] any isometric cycle of $G$ has length 3 or 5 and for any two vertices $u,v$ of $G$ the neighbors of $u$ in $I(u,v)$ form a clique. \end{itemize} \end{theorem}

 Although CB-graphs have no isometric cycles of length other than $3$ and $5$, the converse is not always true.
-For example, the graph obtained by gluing a triangle and a pentagon along an edge has some balls which are not convex.
+For example, the graph obtained by gluing a triangle and a pentagon along an edge has a ball which is not convex.
 Hence, the condition (iii) of Theorem \ref{thm: well-bridged} cannot be relaxed.